Rahul369Verma/GitHub-User-Search/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: and copy the github username and fetch all information about you github profile.

+### `npm install`
+to install all node packages and then

 ### `npm start`
+to run it in your computer.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.